akoltun/form_obj/README.md

   attribute :name, model_attribute: :team_name
   attribute :year
-  attribute :car, model_attribute: false do   # nesting only in form object but not in a model
+  attribute :car, model_nesting: false do   # nesting only in form object but not in a model
     attribute :code
     attribute :driver
     attribute :engine do